Fabian144/mini-ats/README.md

 # TalentTrack (Mini ATS) 👥

-TalentTrack is a lightweight, modern Applicant Tracking System (ATS) built with React, Vite, and Supabase.
+A lightweight, modern Applicant Tracking System (ATS) built with React, Vite, and Supabase.
 It provides a clean interface for managing job openings and tracking candidates through the hiring pipeline using a drag-and-drop Kanban board.

 The application features an authentication system, role-based access control (Admin and Customer roles), and a responsive design that works across all devices.